Qualify for a Credit Card Bailout

 - Any unexpected situation that has caused a significant loss of income.

 Your financial hardship must be severe enough to result in your inability to pay your creditor’s monthly minimum payment.
-You should already be late in paying your credit card debt or expect that this will be your situation shortly. *Consumers should never intentionally go late or default on their debts to qualify for a hardship program.
+This hardship has already forced you to be late in paying your credit card debt or expect that this will be your situation shortly. *Consumers should never intentionally go late or default on their debts to qualify for a hardship program.
 A creditor will not work with you if you attempt this, it could be construed as being illegal, it is unethical and will not result in a reduction of your debts.

 Get Your Free Reports